Felerius/codeocean-scraper/README.md

 Parameter explanation:
 - *targetDirectory:* All downloaded submissions will be saved under this directory.
 The directory must already exist.
 - *statisticsPageUrl:* Url to the statistics page of the exercise you want to download the submissions for.
 - *sessionKey:* Session key for authentication.
-Obtained by logging into CodeOcean on your browsers, then copying the content of the `_hands-on-programming_session` cookie.
+Obtained by logging into CodeOcean in your browser, then copying the content of the `_hands-on-programming_session` cookie.

 ## Result